nextflow-io/nextflow/README.md

 *Nextflow* provide an experimental support for [DNAnexus](http://www.dnanexus.com) cloud platform.

-Since this requires some extra runtime dependencies, to have Nextflow running on the DNAnexus you will need to compile and build *Nextflow* from source, with the following command:
+Since this requires some extra runtime dependencies, to have Nextflow running on the DNAnexus you will need to compile and build *Nextflow* from source using the following command:

     ./gradlew dnanexus